iaciac/my-jekyll-website/aboutme.md

 ---
 layout: page
 title: About me
-#subtitle: Why you'd want to go on a date with me
 ---

 I am a physicist with a strong interest in applied sciences.
 My research deals with Complex Networks, Data Science and their application to social systems in general.